 RECAP improves the experience of using PACER, the online public access system for the U.S. federal courts.

-- This extension was created by academics at Princeton and is hosted by a non-profit, Free Law Project, to improve PACER.
+- This extension was created in 2009 at Princeton and is now run by Free Law Project, a non-profit that's working to improve PACER.

-- This extension has already added millions of PACER documents to the Internet Archive and to a searchable archive at https://www.courtlistener.com/recap/
+- This extension has already added millions of PACER documents to the Internet Archive and to a searchable archive at https://www.courtlistener.com/recap/.
+In 2018 we added more than 20 million searchable pages to the archive!

-- The more people using this extension, the more money you save.
+- The more people using this extension, the more money we all save.
+Please tell your friends or write us a review.

 Created in 2009, RECAP is a free extension from Free Law Project and the Center for Information Technology Policy at Princeton that improves the experience of using PACER, the online public access system for the U.S. federal courts.